“It Costs Too Much” Top Things People Stopped Buying Due To Rampant Inflation

 Photo Credit: 4F.MEDIA via Shutterstock.com.

-No one wants to pay nearly ten bucks for a 12-pack.
-It’s probably for the best, though, as pop is one of the most unhealthy things you can consume.
+No one wants to pay nearly ten bucks for a 12-pack of sugary soda.

 Video Games